ppodds/relno/packages/contributor/README.md

-# Relno Contributors Plugin
+# Relno Contributor Plugin

-Contributors plugin for Relno.
+Contributor plugin for Relno.

 Learn more about this package: [https://relno.ppodds.cc](https://relno.ppodds.cc)